kgcyber/Zachry/README.md

 # ZachryWindowsTesting

-These folders are to teach students how to use the command line in windows
+These folders are to teach students how to use the command line